 The Arc of Anchorage provides services and programs to Alaskans with intellectual and developmental disabilities.
-From housing, to employment, teaching life skills, providing recreational opportunities and making sure quality health care, behavioral health, and specialized care is available 365 days a year, The Arc is dedicated to enriching and honoring individual choices in life.
-In 2021, after 64 years of service in Alaska, The Arc celebrates the accomplishments of self-advocates over six decades while looking toward our continuing work for an inclusive future.
+From housing to employment, teaching life skills, providing recreational opportunities, and making sure quality health care, behavioral health, and specialized care is available 365 days a year, The Arc is dedicated to enriching and honoring individual choices in life.
+In 2023, after 66 years of service in Alaska, The Arc celebrates the accomplishments of self-advocates over six decades while looking toward our continuing work for an inclusive future.

-The Arc seeks financial assistance from community donors and local campaigns, such as Pick.Click.Give. to ensure our core programs can be funded to serve 300+ individuals and their families.
-Cuts in federal and state grant funding have created a greater need of support from our local Alaskan community for The Arc of Anchorage.
+The Arc seeks financial assistance from community donors and local campaigns like Pick.Click.Give. to ensure our core programs can be funded to serve 300+ individuals and their families.
+Cuts in federal and state grant funding have created a greater need for support from our local Alaskan community for The Arc of Anchorage.

-Community Living Services – support with housing options in the Anchorage are; Supported Employment Services - job training and placement with local employers; Nursing Services – quality health care for medically fragile children across Alaska; The Arc Clubhouse –after-school program for ages 12-16; Recreation Services – provides older individuals with a variety of community activities that encourages development of new skills and social engagement; Sparc: a creative place – art studio and gallery that provides art classes and an opportunity for artists who experience disabilities to have a career in art; Mental Health and Behavioral Health Services – Serves individuals with mental and behavioral health challenges or severe emotional disturbance (SED) in combination with a developmental disability.
+Community Living Services – support with housing options in the Anchorage area; Supported Employment Services - job training and placement with local employers; Recreation Services – provides older individuals with a variety of community activities that encourages development of new skills and social engagement; Sparc: a creative place – art studio and gallery that provides art classes and an opportunity for artists who experience disabilities to have a career in art; Mental Health and Behavioral Health Services – Serves individuals with mental and behavioral health challenges or severe emotional disturbance (SED) in combination with a developmental disability.